AlandSailingRobots/sailingrobot/Documentation/Raspberry Pi installation guide.md

     ```

-13. To change hostname (standard name is alarmpi)
+15. To change hostname (standard name is alarmpi)

     ```console
     # echo sailbot > /etc/hostname
+    # hostname sailbot
     ```

-## Installing software on the Raspberry Pi
+## Install software on the Raspberry Pi

-17. Synchronize system package database and install updates using pacman
+16. Synchronize system package database and install updates using pacman

     ```console